 - Round trip international flight from Dulles International Airport Washington (Virginia) to Lagos (Nigeria)

-- Tuition, local transportation, and maintenance in Nigeria
+- Tuition, learning materials, one-night hotel, homestay, historical and cultural sites, local transportation, and maintenance in Nigeria

 However, each participant will bear the following costs:

-- Program fee of $1,000 to be paid to Howard University
+- Program administrative fee of $1,000 payable to Howard University and mailed to the contact below.

-- Passport, visa, travel inoculations, health insurance, other health-related needs and personal shopping
+- Passport, visa, travel inoculations (negative COVID -19 test proof, Yellow fever card, health insurance, other health-related needs, and personal shopping needs)

 - Your home institution may have funding to support your out-of-pocket contribution to the program if your application is successful.
 Find out on your campus.